 - 1. Construction of Solar Energy Systems: No person shall construct or operate an SES without having fully complied with all the provisions of this ordinance. - a.
 Permits Required: No person shall construct or operate an SES without first obtaining both a special use permit and a building permit. - b.
-Special Use: A Solar Energy Project may be permitted in the Ag-1 District as a special use, in accordance with the following regulations and design standards. - D. Performance and Design standards.
+Special Use: A petition for special use permit for a SES must be on a form approved by the County Zoning Administrator and must be accompanied by: - a.
+A copy of the Agricultural Impact Mitigation Agreement executed between the owner and operator of the SES and the Illinois Department of Agriculture, if applicable. - b.
+A copy of a comprehensive drainage plan, if applicable, for farmland where surface or subsurface drainage will be impacted as a result of the construction, maintenance, or deconstruction of a SES, staging areas, construction access lanes or driveways, substations, installation of underground wiring or cabling, or other construction, maintenance, or deconstruction activities associated with the pipeline, developed in cooperation with the property owners and impacted drainage districts where the SES project will be constructed. - D. SES in Industrial Districts.
+A Solar Energy System is permitted in the I-1, I-2, and I-3 districts and shall adhere to all design standards and bulk regulations of those districts as listed in §10-9-3 of the Lee County Code for setbacks, lot size, lot coverage, lot area, height; §10-14-3 of the Lee County Code for fences, and §10-12-10 of the Lee County Code for signage. - E. SES as a Special Use in Agricultural Districts.
+A Solar Energy System may be permitted in the Ag-1 district as a special use, in accordance with the following regulations and design standards. - 1.
+Design standards.
 The design standards and bulk regulations listed in §10-9-3 of the Lee County Code for setbacks, lot size, lot coverage, lot area, height; §10-14-3 of the Lee County Code for fences and §10-12-10 of the Lee County Code for signage, shall be suspended for an SES and the following regulations shall apply instead.
-All other design standards and bulk regulations of the district shall apply. - 1.
+All other design standards and bulk regulations of the district shall apply. - a.
 Foundations.
-An Illinois Licensed Professional Engineer shall certify that the foundation is within accepted professional standards, given the design of the solar panels, local soil and climate conditions to be reviewed by a County Appointed Third Party Engineer. - 2.
+An Illinois Licensed Professional Engineer shall certify that the foundation is within accepted professional standards, given the design of the solar panels, local soil and climate conditions to be reviewed by a County Appointed Third Party Engineer. - b.
 Other standards and codes.
 All solar farms shall be in compliance with any applicable local, state and federal regulatory standards, and the National Electric Code as amended to be reviewed by a County Appointed Third Party Engineer.
 All electrical components of the SES must have an Underwriters Laboratories (UL) listing for the most recent phase(s) of the project and all solar collectors must be designed with an anti-reflective coating.